Skip to main content

 For off-task computer behavior, try browser organization.
 Set up two browsers on the computer, one just for school, like Chrome, and one for non-school activities, like Firefox.
 Preload the school browser with helpful website bookmarks and tabs like the school portal, a digital calendar, and educational resources.
 That way, students can open the browser and are where they need to be.
 Set a timer for a 25-minute focus period and then offer a 5-minute movement or snack break.
 In addition, set up blockers on tabs, so that they can’t access social media from 6 PM-11 PM.
 Two examples of blocker apps are StayFocusd and Circle with Disney.

 For the whole family that needs to unplug a little more, try media agreements.Many families are discussing technology issues together and working to come up with solutions as a whole family.
 If you find there is more screen time at dinner than face time, perhaps it is something best tackled as a family.
 It is important that parents model the behavior that they would like to see in their children, such as limiting screen time.
-You might sit down together to create a media use agreement, such as the one from Common Sense Media or Healthy Children.
+You might sit down together to create a media use agreement.

 For the student looking for like-minded folks, find “IRL” options.
 Playing video games or watching movies can help us escape or connect with other like-minded people, so one way to replace these habits is by finding local options that provide the same kind of environment or activity.
 For example, if your student likes playing fantasy video games, they might want to volunteer for a Renaissance Faire or make an adventure of Geocaching.
 For fighting or action games, joining a student archery group might be a fun alternative.